crumblingstatue/cargo-presets/0000-cargo-presets.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Could this be a part of `.cargo/config.toml`?
+- Could this be a part of `.cargo/config.toml` instead of `.cargo/features.toml`?
 Would it make sense for it to be?

 # Future possibilities
 [future-possibilities]: #future-possibilities